MycroftAI/documentation/docs/mycroft-technologies/mycroft-core/plugins/tts.md

 ---
 Description: TTS plugins handles converting Text to Speech
 ---
-## Creating a Mycroft TTS
+# Creating a Mycroft TTS

-All mycroft TTS plugins need to define a class based on the TTS base class from mycroft.tts
+All Mycroft TTS plugins need to define a class based on the TTS base class from mycroft.tts

 ```python
 from mycroft.tts import TTS